 We're an affiliate.
 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page.
 Thank you if you use our links, we really appreciate it!

-Sleeping pads play two very essential roles in getting a good night’s sleep in the outdoors: cushioning and insulation.
-While it may seem like having a comfy surface to sleep on is a pad’s most beneficial function, its capacity to keep you warm throughout the night is always extra important.
+Sleeping pads play two very essential roles in getting a good night’s sleep outdoors: cushioning and insulation.
+While it may seem like having a comfy surface to sleep on is a pad’s most beneficial function, it’s capacity to keep you warm throughout the night is always extra important.

 Here’s how to pick a sleeping pad for camping or backpacking:

 Try them in person: To make your ultimate decision, try to go to your nearby REI and take a look at a few different pads.
 Lie down in your standard sleeping position and move around as you typically would.
 Seeing pads in person also allows you to effortlessly examine weight and packed size.

 Types of Sleeping Pads